AppOfFame/AppOfFame.github.io/README.md

 # Repository for the AppOfFame website

-Link for the website: https://appoffame.github.io/
+Link to the website: https://appoffame.github.io/